-This apple cranberry pie recipe is the perfect apple pie for Thanksgiving, and what we make every year.
-Flakey buttery crust, spiced apples mixed with dried cranberries and brandy.
+This apple cranberry pie is one of our favorite pies to make for Thanksgiving or the holidays!
+Flaky buttery crust, spiced apples mixed with dried cranberries and brandy.

 - 2 cups all-purpose flour, plus extra for rolling